Layerpath/layerpath-docs/docs/settings/settings.md

 # Settings

-LayerPath's Settings section allows you to configure your workspace, manage your team, and connect integrations to enhance your workflow.
+Layerpath's Settings section allows you to configure your workspace, manage your team, and connect integrations to enhance your workflow.

 ## Workspace Settings